599 West 71st Street

-Jerry has written his first book Modern Midges, Tying and Fishing the World’s Most Effective Pattern with
+Jerry has written his first book Modern Midges, Tying and Fishing the World’s Most Effective Pattern

-share his knowledge of midge fishing with other fly fishermen.
+to share his knowledge of midge fishing with other fly fishermen.

 Steve Gibson has been fishing for 45 years, nearly 35 of those years in Florida.
-He earned a B.A. in The
+He earned a B.A. in

-Air Force serving as an information specialist for the Consolidated Tactical Air Command Office of
+The Air Force serving as an information specialist for the Consolidated Tactical Air Command Office of

-Information and as the historian of the 33rd Tactical Fighter Wing at Eglin Air Force Base near Valparaiso,
+Information and as the historian of the 33rd Tactical Fighter Wing at Eglin Air Force Base near